R1413/courses/csci5622/exam/midterm_info.md

 - PAC Learnability: what it means, what is involved, simple bounds (but no proofs)
 - VC Dimension: how to compute it (possibly simple proofs), why it matters

+**Support Vector Machines**
+- the concept of a margin
+- the geometry behind SVM
+- the workings of hard-margin SVM
+- the workings of soft-margin SVM
+- what a support vector is
+- the SMO algorithm for determining the model
+- ideas related to different kernels